 Thus, in terms of access, regardless of sexual orientation and identity, conventional gender lines proved to be well entrenched.
 We obtained richer material from male gender and sexually non-conforming populations; hence the stronger focus on male sexualities in this article.

-As stated above, the objective was to produce an analytical and conceptual framework that can be used to understand sexuality and rights in general in Bangladesh, not to provide detailed descriptions of any one population.
-As such, the study was indicative of trends in the capital city, not nationally representative.
+As stated above, the objective was to produce an analytical and conceptual framework that can be used to understand sexuality and rights in general in Bangladesh,

 The study found, first, that procreative heterosexual marriage is central to the regulation and experience of sexuality across the board.
 For all sets of respondents, marriage was the fundamental axis around which other considerations related to sexuality turned.
 This reflects the centrality of marriage to the social construction of sexuality and identity in Bangladeshi society.